 The Malawi Home Based Care Charitable Trust exists to financially support the College of Medicine Home Based Care Project in Malawi.
-The Trust incurs no costs itself and every donation it receives is sent in its entirety to the project in Malawi.

 "Imagine being married, giving birth to a baby that dies, contracting TB and HIV/AIDS and then being abandoned, all by the age of eighteen.
 Such is the plight of a patient we saw recently"